All Episodes

 That doesn't work.

-Monday the day after, boy, wasn't that something.
+Monday the day after?

-But all the morning shows, Fox News Sunday and uh Meet the Press, Face the Nation, they'll all have enormous attention paid to it.
+But all the morning shows, Fox News Sunday and Meet the Press, Face the Nation, they'll all have enormous attention paid to it.

-And then those of us who are inclined to do so will go to church, which will have I think an added significance.
+And then those of us who are inclined to do so will go to church, which will have, I think, an added significance.

 And you know what else it is?